tonywestonuk/TPXImpact/TPXImpact/README.md

 The two are built to be independent/ decoupled from each other.
 If, for example a future development required a HTTP REST type interface, Atm.java would not need to change.
 Just a new ATMRestProcessor to handle the new interface.

+Long Intergers have been used to hold the balance.
+Though this works great and fits the spec,  integers can not hold fractions.
+If this was a real ATM I would either make each integer hold a monetary amount in pennies, not pounds (100 = £1) ,  dividing by 100 when the value needs to be shown, and multiplying by 100 when a value is entered.

+This, or use BigDecimal.

 **AtmLineInputReader.java**
 Reads each line and validates it based on the current state of reading line input, one of INIT, WAITING_FOR_CUSTOMER, WAITING_FOR_BALANCE, SERVICE_CUSTOMER_REQUEST.
 Once parsed, the information is sent to the Atm in the form of method calls.
 Any responses from Atm are appended to the output stream writer.